JimmyJambino/Mandatory2/README.md

 # Mandatory2

 TODO:
-Frontend: Cart functionality to buy and make order, reroute when logging in.
-Toastr/notification upon registration.
-Finish Toastr.
+Frontend: Profile page and better styling.
-Backend: routers for orders etc. and sending email when registering.
+Backend: routers and database commands for orders
 Once testing that all CRUD functions work individually, assimilate each category into their own single CRUD.js, fx customerCRUD.js

-Sign up notification when not logged in, go to cart notification when adding stuff to cart.

 Install packages:
 dotenv